eileenmcnaughton/civicrm_entity/README.md

 We do our best to support as many versions of CiviCRM Core as is feasible.

-CiviCRM Entity is primarily tested and developed against and for ESR versions.
-Updates due to CiviCRM Core happen as bugs or changes are reported, or are contributed.
-It is rare that a more recent version of CiviCRM has a problem, but for best success use the ESR. https://civicrm.org/esr
+CiviCRM Entity is primarily tested and developed with a focus on Extended Support Release (ESR) versions of CiviCRM.
+Updates needed due to CiviCRM Core are typically driven by reported issues or contributed changes.
+While it's uncommon for a newer CiviCRM version to encounter issues, for best success use the ESR version. https://civicrm.org/esr

-5.63 recommended at the time of this writing, but no known issues for later versions.

 ## Issues